 Our parents made us grow up together.
 Yes, under the same roof but we did have our own private bedroom.
-That in itself may have saved us from even more arguments, disagreements fussing and fighting.
+That in itself may have saved us from even more arguments, disagreements, fussing and fighting.
 I guess from this you may conclude that we were polar opposites.
-She was noisy, mouthy and I was quieter and far from radical.
+She was noisy, mouthy and could have a “bull in the china shop” approach to life, while I was quieter, an introvert and far from radical.
 I liked Barbie and she didn’t.
 I liked make-up and she didn’t.
 I liked to dress up and she was fine with blue jeans and a t-shirt.
 Don’t jump to conclusions.
 I liked casual wear too.
 The whole point is that we didn’t agree on much of anything.

 Once we were older teens and after I got my first car, at age 16, we went everywhere together.
 Got along and no real drama.
 After I met my husband-to-be and began spending all my time with him, she began to feel that I had abandoned her.
 I never really realized how that affected her until I was much, much older…like maybe in the past 5 years.

 During all of these years we have not gotten along.
 In October 2007 we had 23 years of irreconcilable differences behind us.
 She was not working at that very time and I called to see if she could temporarily help me at my business with data entry.
 She immediately drove to my business and went to work. (she loves keying).
 Well, a few days turned into a few weeks and we were getting along so well that we would laugh throughout each day and openly ask each other when the blowup would be.
 Even family and friends had raised eyebrows and wide eyes.
 They anticipated a soon-to-be explosion.